View Betty Drye's Obituary on www.swtimes.com/ and share memories

 Betty is survived by two sisters, Vickey Lloyd (Larry) of Fayetteville and Jerry Evans (Mike) of Fort Smith; four nieces; two nephews; and a host of many special friends.

 Graveside service will be held at 2 p.m.
-Monday, April 27 at Smith-New Rosemont Cemetery, 322 Market St., Benton, under the direction of Smith-North Little Rock Funeral Home.
+Monday, April 27 at Smith-New Rosemont Cemetery, 1010 Military Road, Benton, under the direction of Smith-North Little Rock Funeral Home.

 Viewing will be 10 a.m. to noon Monday at the funeral home.

-Vickey and Jerry would like to thank Betty's nurses and caregivers at Arkansas Hospice: Janet, Jennifer and Stephanie.
+Vickey and Jerry would like to thank Betty's nurses and caregivers Janet, Jennifer and Stephanie at Arkansas Hospice.

-Memorials in Betty's name may be given to Park Hill Baptist Church, 201 E. C Ave., North Little Rock, AR 72116.
+Memorials in Betty's name may be made to Park Hill Baptist Church, 201 E. C Ave., North Little Rock, AR 72116.

 Online guestbook is available at www.SmithFamilyCares.com.